 If you don’t like it, simply return it and get a full refund.
-It’s much better than buying a bulky, vastly overpriced mattress and going through the no-longer-necessary effort of heaving it onto your bed only to find out months down the track that it’s messing with your back.
+It’s much better than buying a bulky, vastly overpriced mattress and going through the effort of heaving it onto your bed only to find out months down the track that it’s messing with your back.

 Just remember that price isn’t necessarily based on size, it depends on the quality of materials used.
-Higher quality materials will add a bunch of features to your mattress, like movement isolation for less partner disturbance (you’ll want to look out for a 5 zone pocket spring layer in that case), and superior temperature regulation (best when there’s an open-cell structure or gel memory foam).
+Higher quality materials will add a bunch of features to your mattress, like movement isolation for less partner disturbance (you’ll want to look out for a 5-zone pocket spring layer in that case), and superior temperature regulation (best when there’s an open-cell structure or gel memory foam).

 You’ll also want to consider whether or not the mattress contains higher or lower toxicity of chemicals.
-Ideally, your mattress is going to last you 8-10 years, which is industry standard and doesn’t really consider how frequently you’ll be putting that mattress to work.
+Ideally, your mattress is going to last you 8-10 years, which is industry standard but doesn’t really consider how frequently you’ll be putting that mattress to work.
 If your Tinder game is strong, shave that figure down a few years.
 You might be able to offset that if you’ve got a strong personal hygiene routine, but putting the mattress through the wringer is still going to affect durability.

 Speaking of sex.
 A bed in a box is generally not as good for a more vigorous sesh than a traditional mattress would be.
 This is all to do with energy transfer and coils.
 When you push down, the mattress pushes back up, maintaining an energy transfer that helps more than you might want to admit.

 In order to be compressed properly, a mattress in a box would use shorter coils, meaning less energy transfer.
-Memory foam comfort layers is also used extensively, which is much better for sleeping than it is for sex.
-An exception here would be the Macoda, which is the first on this list of the best mattress in a box brands – the pocket springs are designed to provide an extra bounce.
+Memory foam comfort layers are also used extensively, which is much better for sleeping than it is for sex.
+An exception here would be the Macoda.
+The pocket springs are designed to provide an extra bounce.
 And while this might not compare to a traditional mattress, it’s still a good compromise.
-Walls don’t bounce either, so it’s not like you need it.
-And if you do, work out a bit more.

-If you don’t take care of your mattress, it’ll probably reek by the time warranty expires.
+If you don’t take care of your mattress, it’ll reek by the time warranty expires.
 A realistic expectation of durability is somewhere in the ballpark of 5 years.
 That’s still long enough for the more insidious materials to have an effect.
 Look out for materials that have been certified by regulatory bodies like Oeko-Tex with their Standard 100 rating.